leocornus/leocornus.buildout.cfgrepo/sample/balancer/haproxy-source-ip-balancing.rst

 The post `client ip persistence or source ip hash load balancing`_ has a very good overview and explain about the possible algorithm.

+The `Load Balancing with HAProxy`_ has the basic ideas about HAProxy.
+Including the monitoring web interface.

 haproxy Source IP hash load-balancing
 -------------------------------------

 .. _client ip persistence or source ip hash load balancing: http://blog.haproxy.com/2013/04/22/client-ip-persistence-or-source-ip-hash-load-balancing/
+.. _Load Balancing with HAProxy: https://serversforhackers.com/haproxy/